SandraLeriche/classification/README.md

 Regression is separating the no/yes values through a line whereas a decision tree is using the variables that can split as many observations as possible into two categories from highest to lowest.

 This explains the difference of variables being considered important for each model.

-For our regression model, the age of the vehicle, the total services, annualised mileage and number of services at the same dealer where the vehicle was purchased are highly impacting the decision of re-purchasing a vehicle.
+For the regression model, the age of the vehicle, the total services, annualised mileage and number of services at the same dealer where the vehicle was purchased are highly impacting the decision of re-purchasing a vehicle.

 This means that a loyal customer who is servicing his vehicle at the same location is more likely to buy again once his vehicle hits a certain age or mileage.

 For the decision tree, the important variables are mostly related to the services (months since the last service, check ups used under warranty, scheduled and paid services, total_services and the age of the vehicle regardless of the location of the services, but still using official dealerships.
 It also shows that loyalty to the brand (not specifically the local shop) and the image they have of the brand and services received is taken into consideration when the customer decides to buy another vehicle.

 The most Important variables for the business to collect and used for this specific model are "mth_since_last_serv" "sched_serv_warr" "sched_serv_paid" "total_services" "age_of_vehicle_years".